conda/conda-pack/docs/source/unix-binary.rst

     $ ./sagmath.run # opens a browser with Jupyter running SageMath

-The above creates a huge bundle that takes a long time to pack and unpack (and might exceed the available space in your `/tmp`.)
-You can speed up the process by reducing the level of compression and by having your users uncompress things
+The above creates a huge bundle that takes a long time to pack and unpack (and might exceed the available space in your `/tmp`).
+This can be speeded up by reducing the level of compression and by uncompressing things permanently:
-permanently:

 .. code-block:: bash